RafalSolnica/todo-list-react/README.md

 ## Description

 It's a simple to-do list.
 This time made with React.js.
+Now, thanks to custom hooks and use of local storage your tasks are beign kept between browser sessions

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).